-The options shall have a five year term and shall vest ratably on each of the first four anniversaries of September 30, 2016, subject to Mr. De Costanzo's continued employment with the Company on each applicable vesting date.
-The restricted shares shall vest as to 100% of such restricted shares on the third anniversary of September 30, 2016, subject to Mr. De Costanzo's continued employment with the Company on the vesting date, subject to partial vesting in the event Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason, as set forth in his employment agreement.
-In the event that Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason, Mr. De Costanzo will become entitled to receive the following as severance: (i) an amount equal to the sum of his annual base salary plus 75% of his target annual bonus, (ii) to the extent he timely elects COBRA continuation coverage, Mr. De Costanzo will be reimbursed for the costs of COBRA premiums for 12 months following termination and (iii) all equity awards in the Company held by Mr. De Costanzo will vest as if Mr. De Costanzo remained employed for an additional year beyond the date of termination.
-Mr. De Costanzo is subject to non-solicitation and non-competition covenants during the course of his employment and for 12 months following termination of employment for any reason.
+Under his employment agreement, in the event that Mr. De Costanzo's employment is terminated by the Company without cause or by him for good reason, Mr. De Costanzo will become entitled to receive the following as severance: (i) an amount equal to the sum of his annual base salary plus 75% of his target annual bonus and (ii) to the extent he timely elects COBRA continuation coverage, Mr. De Costanzo will be reimbursed for the costs of COBRA premiums for 12 months following termination.
+In addition, pursuant to the option and restricted award agreements with Mr. De Costanzo, dated November 7, 2016, on his termination without cause or by him for good reason, the options awarded to him will vest as if he remained employed for an additional year beyond the date of termination.
+If Mr. De Costanzo's employment is terminated by reason of his death or disability, the Company shall pay him his pro-rata annual bonus for the year of termination based on actual results and the options awarded to him will vest as if Mr. De Costanzo remained employed for an additional year beyond the date of termination.